GrigLars/command_line_fu/README.md

 # Command Line Fu
 These are just notes for command line stuff I have learned over the years: shortcuts and so on.
 Some are commands that I keep forgetting, or get messed up on the order.
 They are in no real order except the most recent discoveries are often on top.
 Unless otherwise stated, these are CLI from bash shells on Linux.
 These might also help someone else.

+#### rsync using ssh key

+    rsync -auvz -e "ssh -i  ~/.ssh/somekey" codebase/foo user@hostname:/var/www/app

+It can also pull the IdentityKey, Host, and User from `.ssh/config` if you have one.

 #### Using ansible vault encryption via the command line, the short aliased version

 If you have an encrypted ansible vault, with all your passwords and so on, and you have THAT locked by a password (you should), sometimes it makes the command line laborious.
 I have created two aliases: